-F. All F grades are counted in the computations of grade point ratios unless the student repeats the course and earns a passing grade.
+E All F grades are counted in the computations of grade point ratios unless the student repeats the course and earns a passing grade.

 I. Incomplete.
 An incomplete grade is a temporary grade given to a student who has been authorized to receive an extension and stands until the work has been completed.
-At least two weeks prior to the last day of classes for the semester the student must (a) explain to the course coordinator the unforeseen circumstances that have prevented him/her from completing course work on time; (b) demonstrate that a substantial portion of the course has been completed and is of passing quality; (c) confer with the course coordinator (and committee chair, if applicable, for D.N.P. students) to determine an agreed-upon date to complete all course work; (d) download and sign the Contract for Incomplete Grade (nursing.vanderbilt.edu/current/incomgradecontract.pdf); and (e) email the contract to the course coordinator to sign.
+At least two weeks prior to the last day of classes for the semester the student must (a) explain to the course coordinator the unforeseen circumstances that have prevented him/her from completing course work on time; (b) demonstrate that a substantial portion of the course has been completed and is of passing quality; (c) confer with the course coordinator to determine an agreed-upon date to complete all course work; (d) download and sign the Contract for Incomplete Grade (nursing.vanderbilt.edu/current/incomgradecontract.pdf); and (e) email the contract to the course coordinator to sign.